 The best laid plans ...

-I actually wrote this entire post thinking I had solved the unravelling of generator expressions, and then I realized assignment expressions thwarted me in the end.
+I actually wrote this entire post thinking I had solved the unravelling of generator expressions, and then I realized assignment expressions thwarted me in another way.
 Consider the following example:

 If you run that example you end up with